 Your first litter will always be a daunting prospect.
-To assist, we can give you on request, (infact *anyone*, not just those using our boys) a leaflet we have written giving you an idea of what to plan for and consider when having a litter from your girl.
+To assist, we can give you on request, (infact *anyone*, not just those using our boys) a link on our website to an article on mating your girl and all the considerations regarding this.
 We also hope that we give clear advice on when to bring your girl to the stud dogs, we make the mating as straightforward as possible (and are experienced at getting quite difficult (but blood tested ready to mate) girls mated too….), and we are there every step of the way should you need help and advice.
 We are always at the end of an email, a phone call or a text to offer friendy and practical help.

 All upcoming litters to the boys are placed on our website and we are lucky that our website is widely viewed and many many excellent puppy homes come to you, via us.
 See our ‘Stud Litters page’ where we list the litters due soon to our Boys.